FerrazArthur/Escalonar/README.md

-### Fell free to use as you want and if you add some new utilities, make sure to  so i can get it too!
+### Fell free to use as you want and to send me your feedback!
 ## ENGLISH MENU:
     1-Multiply line by constant
     2-Transform first element non 0 of line into pivot